Employment & Labor

 Our attorneys litigate a variety of claims, provide training to employees and managers, prepare employment policies, contracts and manuals, and counsel employers daily on human relations, employment and benefits matters.

 We litigate claims in judicial and administrative forums and represent both private and public employers in state and federal courts.
 Our trial lawyers have defended discrimination, harassment, retaliation and hostile work environment claims arising out of allegations of gender, age, disability, national origin, sexual and religious discrimination.
-Our expertise extends to claims brought under the Americans with Disabilities Act, the Family and Medical Leave Act, wage and hour laws, and the Employee Retirement Income Security Act.
+Our expertise extends to claims brought under the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), wage and hour laws, and the Employee Retirement Income Security Act (ERISA).
 Our lawyers litigate complex matters involving employment contracts, trade secrets, covenants not to compete and confidentiality agreements.

 Our success is based upon the simple but effective philosophy: Assume that each case will go to trial and prepare accordingly.
 This strategy yields substantial advantages to our clients.
 These advantages include positioning the case for a quick and fair settlement, strategically selecting witnesses to depose, preparing clients for their depositions, retaining the most effective experts, filing motions that gain tactical advantages and, ultimately, achieving favorable results.

-In representing both private and public employers, we take the initiative and provide preventive advice designed to avoid costly litigation through training employees and managers on harassment, the Americans with Disabilities Act, Family and Medical Leave Act compliance, and workplace violence, as well as hiring, promotion, demotion, discipline and discharge issues.
+In representing both private and public employers, we take the initiative and provide preventive advice designed to avoid costly litigation through training employees and managers on harassment, the ADA, FMLA compliance, and workplace violence, as well as hiring, promotion, demotion, discipline and discharge issues.
 These efforts have successfully enabled our clients to avoid discrimination and other wrongful discipline or discharge claims.

 We regularly speak to industry groups, human resource professionals and other lawyers on employment-related matters.